 A fisherman, for example, could customize his site to showcase weather,

-traffic and tide information, and license regulations and even sign up
+traffic and tide information, license regulations and even sign-up for an

-for an e-mail to remind him when to renew his fishing license, said Melinda
+e-mail to remind him when to renew his fishing license, said Melinda Pierson,

-Pierson, spokeswoman for Commerce Secretary Rick Carlisle, who chairs the
+spokeswoman for Commerce Secretary Rick Carlisle, who chairs the e-commerce

-handed to you instead of searching for it, then state government is serving
+to you instead of searching for it, then state government is serving you

 news interests them the most, organize it by importance and choose its location

 on the page.
 In addition to news, people can choose music releases, sports

 scores, stock quotes, travel information, local weather and scores of other

 This format will be used by North Carolina for three of its four Web portals,